© 2025 MICHIGAN PUBLIC

 Starting in 2014, tens of thousands of people living and working in Flint were exposed to lead and other contaminants in their drinking water.
 The exposure began after the ill-fated decision to change the source of the city’s tap water.

-The head of the Genesee County Board of Commissioners says the more than $600 million legal settlement fund created by the state of Michigan, city of Flint and several businesses is scheduled to be released next month.
+A more than $600 million pool was created by the state of Michigan, the city of Flint and several local businesses to settle lawsuits tied to the Flint water crisis.

 More than 25,000 people have qualified for a share of the settlement.